-Because of zoning, living off-grid in an RV is not legal in many parts of North Dakota.
-The law defines an RV as a mobile structure in which the chassis is an integral structure, is transported to the site on wheels, and comes fully equipped with toilet and shower facilities, is ready for immediate use once connected to the utilities, and is not on a permanent foundation.
+Because of zoning, living off-grid in an RV is illegal in many parts of North Dakota.
+The law defines an RV as a mobile structure in which the chassis is an integral structure, is transported to the site on wheels, comes fully equipped with toilet and shower facilities, is ready for immediate use once connected to the utilities, and is not on a permanent foundation.

 Many areas of North Dakota are not friendly to tiny homes.
 For example, Mandan County requires homes to have at least 3,500 square feet in some zoning districts.

 The laws are generally more relaxed if you have a large parcel of agricultural-zoned land.

 Depending on how the tiny home is built and transported, it might be considered an RV instead of a manufactured home, subject to more stringent zoning rules.